Books for better health

 Access to accurate, reliable information is absolutely crucial in order to deliver medical care and health education, yet around the world people cannot afford the books they need.

-Many universities and medical schools lack the funds for either online or print resources and students are often reliant on textbooks with content that is more than 10 years out of date.
+Many universities and medical schools lack the funds for online or print resources and students often cannot afford to purchase the books they need either.
+Students are therefore reliant on the library for all their information yet these often contain textbooks with content that is more than 10 years out of date.
 Health professionals working in the field face similar challenges, especially in remote rural areas.

 Supporting better health and medical care through books

-To help meet this need we supply health and medical care books to our library partners in Africa.
-For many of the libraries we support, these books constitute the vast majority of their medical collections, and are an essential resource for health practitioners – from doctors and nurses to community health workers and traditional healers.
+To help meet this need we supply health and medical care books to our partners in Africa and beyond.
+For many of the libraries we support, these books constitute the vast majority of their medical collections and are an essential resource for health practitioners.

-Books on medicine, health and social care from Book Aid International reach a wide variety of libraries and their users.
+We provide all types of medical books to universities, colleges, hospitals and clinics.
 Academic medical textbooks reach doctors, nurses, therapists and consultants in hospital libraries as well as students in universities and medical schools.
 Books on community care are used by midwives and other health practitioners in remote rural community libraries.
-Vocational textbooks in health and social care and social work help to train the carers of the future, while books on psychology and counselling skills find readers amongst prison staff and trainee teachers.
+Vocational textbooks in health and social care and social work help to train the carers of the future, while books on psychology and counselling skills find readers among prison staff and trainee teachers.

 The books we send are donated by leading medical publishers such as Elsevier, JP Medical and SAGE, and range from handbooks for community nursing and social work to advanced specialist medical textbooks.
-Titles sent in 2015 included the classic textbook Kumar & Clark’s Clinical Medicine (Elsevier, 2013); Communication and Interpersonal Skills in Nursing (SAGE, 2015); and International Maternal and Child Health Care from Maternal and ChildHealth Advocacy International (2014).
+Titles sent in 2018 included the classic textbook Netter’s Anatomy (Elsevier); Moseby’s 2018 Nurse Drug Reference (Elsevier); and The SAGE Handbook of Counselling and Psychotherapy (SAGE).